-This work will help people who are domain experts but not very familiar with data analysis tools.
+This work will help people who are domain experts but are not very familiar with data analysis tools.
 The tool can help fishery management regulate fishery catching in certain Canadian provinces and help decide which policies or fishing quotas for specific fish types should be applied.